ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/6e573e0c-5228-470c-a273-22828b783cc3)

-As we can see, apt updated package list and installs docker packages.
-It is important to install `docker` this way (not docker.io), because there are security updates.
+As we can see, `apt` updated the package list and installed the Docker packages.
+It is important to install Docker this way (not `docker.io`) because it includes security updates.

 # References